Neymar: 2013–14: Settling into Spain

-On 30 July 2013, Barcelona drew 2–2 against Lechia Gdańsk in a pre-season friendly; Neymar made his unofficial debut when he came on as a substitute.
-He scored his first goal for the club in a 7–1 win against a Thailand XI on 7 August at the Rajamangala National Stadium.

-Neymar made his La Liga debut for Barcelona during the opening game of the 2013–14 La Liga season as a 63rd-minute substitute for Alexis Sánchez in a 7–0 win against Levante.
-On 21 August, Neymar played in the 2013 Supercopa de España against Copa del Rey holders Atlético Madrid; he made an immediate impact.
-In the first leg, Atlético took the lead before Neymar came off the bench in the second half and scored a far-post header to level the match—his first goal for the club.
-At the time, it seemed like just an equaliser, but with the second leg at the Camp Nou ending 0–0, it meant that Neymar’s away goal secured the trophy for Barcelona.
+Neymar made his official debut for Barcelona during the opening game of the 2013–14 La Liga season as a 63rd-minute substitute for Alexis Sánchez in a 7–0 win against Levante.
+On 21 August, he played in the 2013 Supercopa de España against Copa del Rey holders Atlético Madrid; he made an immediate impact, scoring Barcelona's only goal as they won the Supercopa on away goals.

 On 18 September, he made his UEFA Champions League debut, assisting a Gerard Piqué goal as Barça beat Ajax 4–0 in their opening match of the 2013–14 tournament.
 Six days later, Neymar scored his first goal in La Liga in Barcelona's 4–1 defeat of Real Sociedad at Camp Nou.
-On 26 October, he made his first El Clásico appearance, scoring the opening goal and assisting the team's winning goal scored by Alexis Sánchez as Barcelona beat Real Madrid 2–1 at Camp Nou.
-On 11 December, Neymar recorded his first three Champions League goals as he scored a hat-trick in a 6–1 win over Celtic in Barcelona's final Group H match.
+On 26 October, in his first El Clásico appearance, he scored the opening goal and assisted the team's winning goal in a 2–1 win over Real Madrid.
+On 11 December, he scored a hat-trick in a 6–1 win over Celtic in the group stage.
+A few days later, on 14 December, Neymar scored both of Barcelona's goals in their 2–1 win against Villarreal.

 15 games into the La Liga season, Neymar had produced a respectable four goals and eight assists, nailing down the left-wing position in the Barcelona team.
-However, Neymar felt low, expressing in an interview over a decade later: "I spent the first 6 months at Barça with butterflies in my stomach [...]
-There was a day I was so upset.
-It was half-time, against Athletic Bilbao, and I went into the dressing room pissed at myself.
-I was playing so bad".
-Neymar featured heavily in his debut season with Barcelona, ending the campaign with 15 goals in 41 appearances.
+However, Neymar felt low, expressing in an interview over a decade later: "I spent the first 6 months at Barça with butterflies in my stomach".
+On 26 March 2014, Neymar scored twice in a 3–0 win against Celta Vigo.
+On 1 April, he scored in the Champions League quarter-final first leg against Atlético Madrid to level the match 1–1, though Atlético defeated Barcelona 1–0 in the second leg to eliminate them.
+On 16 April, Neymar played in the 2014 Copa del Rey final against Real Madrid, which Barcelona lost.
+He featured heavily in his debut season with Barcelona, ending the campaign with 15 goals in 41 appearances.